precice/tutorials/heat-exchanger/README.md

 ## Setup

 This scenario consists of two fluid and one solid participant and represents a [shell-and-tube heat exchanger](https://en.wikipedia.org/wiki/Shell_and_tube_heat_exchanger).
-The geometry includes an (adiabatic) shell, in which an "inner fluid" flows.
+The geometry includes an (adiabatic) shell, in which an _inner fluid_ flows.
 It enters from the top-right inlet and exits from the bottom-left, after getting redirected several times by baffles.
-The geometry also includes a set of tubes, in which an "outer fluid" flows from left to right.
+The geometry also includes a set of tubes, in which an _outer fluid_ flows from left to right.
 The two fluids enter in different temperatures and exchange heat through the (thick) solid walls of the tubes.
 This is a steady-state simulation and the flow is considered laminar.

 ![Shell-and-tube heat exchanger geometry](images/heat_exchanger_geometry.png)

 We define the participants `Inner-Fluid`, `Solid`, and `Outer-Fluid` and two interfaces: one between the `Inner-Fluid` and `Solid` and one between the `Solid` and `Outer-Fluid`.
-Parallel-explicit coupling is used on both interfaces, with nearest-neighbor mapping.
-The participants can either be executed in serial, or in parallel.
+Parallel-explicit coupling is used on both interfaces as pseudo timestepping to reach steady-state.
+We use nearest-neighbor mapping between all meshes.
+The OpenFOAM participants can either be executed in serial, or in parallel.

 ![Heat exchanger: three participants](images/heat-exchanger_participants.png)

 ## Available solvers

-* OpenFOAM. buoyantSimpleFoam is used for Fluid flow (both participants).
-This is a free solver for steady-state, buoyant, turbulent flow of compressible fluids for ventilation and heat transfer.
+* OpenFOAM. `buoyantSimpleFoam` is used for fluid flow (both participants).
+This is a solver for steady-state, buoyant, turbulent flow of compressible fluids for ventilation and heat transfer.
 For more information, have a look at the [OpenFOAM adapter documentation](adapter-openfoam-overview.html).

 * CalculiX.
 For more information, have a look at the [CalculiX adapter documentation](adapter-calculix-overview.html).